 Chinese Holidays — the Dragon Boat Festival

-The Lunar New Year, Tomb Sweeping Day, Dragon Boat Festival, Mid-Autumn Festival, and Double Ninth Festival are the five most important festivals in Chinese culture.
+Along with the Lunar New Year, Tomb Sweeping Festival, Mid-Autumn Festival, and Double Ninth Festival, the Dragon Boat Festival is one of the five most important festivals in Chinese culture.

 The timing of these festivals is based on the Lunar Calendar, which is based on the moon’s rotation around the earth, rather than the Gregorian Calendar, which is based on the earth’s rotation around the sun.
 Therefore, they fall on different dates each year.